US stocks slip from record heights, weighed down by banks

 Financial stocks dropped to some of the market's sharpest losses amid worries about how much pain big banks will take following soured trades made by a major U.S. hedge fund.
-Stocks of energy producers were also weak after the price of crude oil slipped, but gains for Facebook and other market heavyweights helped to limit the S&P 500's losses.
+Stocks of energy producers were also weak after the price of crude oil edged lower.
+Technology stocks also fell broadly as China announced more tax breaks to bolster its own chip sector.
+Gains for Facebook and other market heavyweights helped to limit the S&P 500's losses.

-Most stocks across Wall Street were falling, while Treasury yields were holding relatively steady.
+Most stocks across Wall Street were falling, while Treasury yields rose slightly.
 A widely followed measure of nervousness in the stock market climbed 12%, but the VIX index, which shows how much volatility traders are bracing for from the S&P 500, remains close to its lowest level since the pandemic rocked markets a year ago.

+“It's high, which indicates people are nervous, but it's not panicky,” said Tom Martin, senior portfolio manager with Globalt Investments.

 The movements mark the latest ebb for Wall Street, which has been mostly climbing in a series of stops and starts.
 Supporting the market have been rising expectations that a supercharged economic recovery is on the way thanks to COVID-19 vaccinations, immense spending by the U.S. government and continued low rates from the Federal Reserve.
 Weighing on stocks at the same time, though, are worries about a coming rise in inflation and possibly too-ebullient prices across the market.